 Besides that higher annual fee, the Amex Platinum Card has added the following all-new cardholder benefits, none of which were available with the card before (terms apply, enrollment required for select benefits).

 Clear is a private service available in over 40 U.S. airports that uses biometric identification to allow members to use automated kiosks to bypass TSA identity checkpoints and jump right into the security screening line.
 It can be a real time-saver, and Amex Platinum Card holders can get up to $179 in statement credits each year towards its annual fee, which is also $179.

-Keep up that at-home fitness regimen with up to $300 annually in statement credits, split up into $25 per month, toward Equinox+ digital fitness app, or eligible Equinox club memberships (which can cost $200+ per month), or a subscription to the Equinox+ on-demand fitness app (which normally costs $39.99 per month).
+Keep up that at-home fitness regimen with up to $300 annually in statement credits, split up into $25 per month, toward Equinox+ digital fitness app, or eligible Equinox club memberships (which can cost $200+ per month).

 Parceled out into $20 per month, this new perk is worth up to $240 per year in statement credits toward purchases or subscriptions of Audible, the New York Times, SiriusXM, Peacock, Disney+, The Disney Bundle, ESPN+, and Hulu.

 On October 7, 2021, Amex added a new perk: If you use your Platinum Card to pay for your $12.95 monthly Walmart+ membership, you can receive a statement credit up to $155 per year.